 - I've always loved earning travel rewards, but the travel ban pushed me to apply for Citi's best cash-back card and I couldn't be happier

 Now that the Chase Sapphire Reserve has a $550 annual fee, it's harder to recommend it as the best travel rewards card overall.
-The Sapphire Preferred, on the other hand, has broader appeal with a number of similar features and a higher sign-up bonus, all for a lower annual fee.
+The Chase Sapphire Preferred® Card, on the other hand, has broader appeal with a number of similar features and a higher sign-up bonus, all for a lower annual fee.

-Points are worth a lower 1.25 cents apiece on travel booked through Chase, but can still be transferred to frequent flyer and hotel loyalty programs.
-There's no annual travel credit, but there's still car rental primary coverage, as well as slightly less-generous trip delay coverage and purchase protection.
+Points are worth 1.25 cents apiece on travel booked through Chase or through Pay Yourself Back, and you can transfer them to airline and hotel partner loyalty programs.
+There's no annual travel credit, but there's still car rental primary coverage, as well as trip delay coverage and purchase protection.

-What the experts love: Good sign-up bonus, some of the benefits of the Sapphire Reserve at a lower price, travel perks like primary rental car insurance.
+What the experts love: Good sign-up bonus, some of the benefits of the Sapphire Reserve at a lower price, travel perks like primary rental.

-What the experts don't love: No annual travel credit, earns points more slowly than the Sapphire Reserve, no Global Entry or lounge access, which Rathner notes are "increasingly typical" credit card benefits.
+What the experts don't love: No annual travel credit, earns points more slowly than the Sapphire Reserve, no Global Entry or airport lounge access, which some other cards with a similar annual fee offer.

 Read more about the Chase Sapphire Preferred: